magix022/redtok/README.md

 # Redtok

-NarReddit is a script that automates the process of converting top-rated Reddit posts into engaging, Subway Surfers-style TikTok narrations.
+Redtok is a script that automates the process of converting top-rated Reddit posts into engaging, Subway Surfers-style TikTok narrations.
 It supports translation into multiple languages, enabling you to transform a single trending Reddit post into multilingual video content, all in an automated fashion!

 ## Features